danielcode/asn1/README.md

 * INTEGER
 * SEQUENCE with IA5String and INTEGER

-Decoding of UTF8String and INTEGER works, but not SEQUENCEs.
+Decoding of UTF8String and INTEGER works, and sequence comprising INTEGER and IA5String.

 Requires modified version of asn1c, available here: https://github.com/danielcode/asn1c